 What I need to do......

-- Complete the ISEP Participant Placement Acceptance Form (PPAF)
+- Complete the ISEP Participant Placement Acceptance Form (PPAF) and return it to your home coordinator

 - Rest up and prepare for orientation (receive UAS ID, review course schedule and more)